network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 traffic at the full capacity of the path as well as ensure the buffers are filled to the maximum.
-We can achieve this by continuously adding HTTP sessions to the pool of connections in a 1-second interval.
+We can achieve this by continuously adding HTTP sessions to the pool of connections in a ID (Interval duration - default to 1 second) interval.
 This will ensure that we quickly reach capacity and full buffer occupancy.
 First, the algorithm reaches stability for the goodput.
 Once goodput stability has been achieved, responsiveness probes are being transmitted until responsiveness stability is reached.

-We consider both, goodput and responsiveness to be stable, when the standard deviation of the past 4 moving averages is within 5% of the last of the moving averages.
+We consider both, goodput and responsiveness to be stable, when the standard deviation of the past MAD intervals is within SDT (Standard Deviation Tolerance - default to 5%) of the last of the moving averages.

 The following algorithm reaches working conditions of a network by using HTTP/2 upload (POST) or download (GET) requests of infinitely large